The redshift distribution of Einstein Probe transients supports their relation to gamma-ray bursts: Analysis and Results

 \subsection{Redshift Distribution Comparison}

 We aim to compare the redshift distribution of EP transients to long duration GRBs to probe the their relationship (Figure \ref{sec:redshifts}).
 We compare our compiled EP redshifts (Table \ref{tab:EPtab}) to the long GRB distribution compiled by the Greiner GRB Catalog\footnote{\url{https://www.mpe.mpg.de/~jcg/grbgen.html}}.
 The cumulative distribution function (CDF) of their redshift distributions is shown in the left panel of Figure \ref{fig:redshift-CDFs}, where we also show the distribution for the two sub-samples with and without gamma-ray detections (Figure \ref{fig:redshift-CDFs}; right panel).
 To statistically compare these populations, we applied non-parametric two-sample tests on the cumulative redshift distributions.
 We used both a Kolmogorov-Smirnov (KS) test and Anderson-Darling (AD) test with the null hypothesis that the EP and long GRB redshift distributions are drawn from the same underlying distribution.
+We have adopted the use of two non-parametric tests specifically because the KS test is most sensitive at the center (near the median) of the distributions, whereas the AD test is efficient at capturing deviations in the tails of the distributions.
+Therefore, running both tests allows us to probe deviations across the entire distribution.

 We performed two-sample KS and AD tests, allowing us to compare two individual samples, i.e., all EP redshifts versus all long GRB redshifts.
 We made use of the multi-sample KS test function \texttt{ks\_2samp} within \texttt{SciPy} \citep{scipy}.
 For the two-sample AD test, the \texttt{SciPy} implementation (\texttt{anderson\_ksamp}) sets a built in $p$-value limit of 0.25, and, while it does not change our results, we instead opted to use an implementation within the R programming language\footnote{\url{https://search.r-project.org/CRAN/refmans/kSamples/html/ad.test.html}} and wrapped in \texttt{Python}\footnote{\url{https://rpy2.github.io/doc/latest/html/index.html}}.
 This choice was largely because the $p$-values for the AD test exceed the cap of $p_\textrm{AD}$\,$<$\,$0.25$ implemented in \texttt{SciPy}.
 We likewise tested a two-sample Cram\'er-von Mises test (\texttt{cramervonmises\_2samp} in \texttt{SciPy}), which provided similar results that did not change our conclusions.
 Therefore, for simplicity we focus on the KS and AD test results.